hartmast/r_neuchatel/index.md

 ## Overview

 > 1. Choosing the "right" plot
+> 2. Best practices and deadly sins of data visualization
-> 2. How to create a plot
+> 3. How to create a plot
-> 3. How to create a plot that's not totally ugly
+> 4. How to create a plot that's not totally ugly
-> 4. Best practices and deadly sins of data visualization
+> 5. Saving plots

 ---